Guillemsc/ImplementationSelector/README.md

 &nbsp;

 ### - SelectImplementationTooltip
-You can use the interface SelectImplementationTooltip, on one of the classes that inherits from the base interface, to show a tooltip when the user hovers this specific type with the mouse
+You can use the attribute SelectImplementationTooltip, on one of the classes that inherits from the base interface/class, to show a tooltip when the user hovers this specific type with the mouse
 ```csharp
 [System.Serializable]
 [SelectImplementationTooltip("Apple tooltip")]